 While these gaseous fuel options are not viable for Critical Operations Power Systems (NFPA 70 Article 708), natural gas, dual-fuel or bi-fuel generator equipment can provide advantages in reliability and lifecycle costs for many backup power applications.

 An Upward Trend for Choosing Natural Gas: More AHJ’s are recognizing natural gas generators for off-site fuel choice

-Natural gas has been gaining popularity across a range of industrial applications due to influencing factors like its stability and reliability, its cost effectiveness, its clean burning nature and its resilient infrastructure.
+Natural gas has been gaining popularity across a range of industrial applications due to influencing factors such as its stability and reliability, its cost effectiveness, its clean burning nature, and its resilient infrastructure.
 Read more »